Home

 So what's a hypothesis?

 It is an educated guess about something.
-For guess to become a hypothesis, it has to be testable — that's the main condition.
+For a guess to become a hypothesis, it has to be testable — that's the main condition.
 For example, you can test if the conversion level will increase by 20% when the headline changes.
-But you cannot consider as a hypothesis the question "Will name change leads to an increase in a number of conversions?".
+But you cannot consider as a hypothesis the question "Will name change lead to an increase in several conversions?".

-Therefore, the process of checking Hypotheses consists of forming questions about data on the basis of collected information and testing them by statistical methods.
+Therefore, the process of checking Hypotheses consists of forming questions about data based on collected information and testing them by statistical methods.

 Example: Testing the hypothesis that women spend more time on the phone than men.
 Suppose that 62 men and 53 women participated in the study.
 The average talk time was 37 minutes per day for men and 41 minutes for women.
 At first glance, the differences are obvious and the results support the hypothesis.
 However, such a result can be obtained by chance, even if there are no differences in the population.
 Therefore, the question arises — is it enough to say that in general, women on average talk longer on the phone than men?
 What is the probability that this is the case?
 Is the difference statistically significant?